gabrielrovesti/Computability-Tutoring-2024-2025/README.md

 - **"Older Tutorings Recordings"**
     - Links to previous recordings of other tutoring activities of this subject - big thanks to Riccardo Borsetto and Giacomo Stevanato for those (completementary to all the material present here)

+- **"Solved Exams with No Solutions"**
+    - Possible solutions to ALL previous exams with no solutions - up to 2025, to FULLY cover this subject, in a 200% complete way

 ## 📚 Recommended Study Materials

 ### Textbooks and notes